alabou/bcp-006-01/docs/NMOS With H.264.md

   Informative note: It implies that having SDP parameters describing aspects of the stream's active paramter set produces change of the SDP transport file content when the stream's active parameter set values change.

-- [ ] Tthe information encoded in the `components` attribute MUST also be provided in the SDP transport file.
+- [ ] The information encoded in the `components` attribute MUST also be provided in the SDP transport file.
 What a Controller observe, a Receiver shall also observe it.
 There is an exception with in-band parameter sets where the information is provided in-band for the Receiver, not in the SDP transport file.

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)
   The Flow resource MUST indicate the H.264 profile, which defines algorithmic features and limits that shall be supported by all decoders conforming to that profile.
 The Flow's `profile` attribute map to the `profile-level-id` parameter of the SDP transport file which is optional according to RFC 6184 and REQUIRED by this specification unless the `profile-level-id` parameter corresponds to the default value, in which case it MAY be omited.